ColumbiaHCI/ColumbiaHCI.github.io/README.md

 ## Updates & Contributions ✏️

 ### 🛠 Editing the Website
-If you'd like to update the website, please make necessary changes to the following files:
+If you'd like to update the website, please only make necessary changes to the following files:

 - `data/publications.csv`
 - `data/people.csv`

-Ensure that you follow the structure within the CSV files to maintain consistency.
+**⚠️:** Please **avoid** making changes to `index.html`, `main.js`, or any `css` files.

 ### 🔍 Before Pushing Changes
+- Ensure that you follow the structure within the CSV files to maintain consistency.
-Make sure that the changes you've made are bug-free.
+- Make sure that the changes you've made are bug-free.
 Test all your edits before making a push to ensure the website's stability.

 ### 📧 Contact Us
-If you have any questions, or require access permissions, please shoot us an email at [hci.columbia@gmail.com](mailto:hci.columbia@gmail.com).
+- If you have any questions, or require access permissions, please email us at [hci.columbia@gmail.com](mailto:hci.columbia@gmail.com).

-## Social Media 🐦

-**Follow us on Twitter:** [@ColumbiaHCI](https://twitter.com/columbiaHCI)
+- Follow us on Twitter: [@ColumbiaHCI](https://twitter.com/columbiaHCI)